mpkondrashin/tmdetect/README.md

   proxy: <Proxy URL> (string, optional)
 ```

-To set these parameters through commandline, for example, to set Virus Total API key, use following command line option:
+To set these parameters through the command line, for example, to set VirusTotal API key, use the following command line option:
 ```commandline
 acentral --vtotal.api_key=2a44d6df1322000eb55c580d8f3dbe0d28b24435503576a967ebe8db420df628
 ```

-To set these parameters through environment variable, add TMDETECT_ prefix.
+To set these parameters through the environment variable, add TMDETECT_ prefix.
 Example for the API Key:
 ```commandline
 TMDETECT_VTOTAL_API_KEY=2a44d6df1322000eb55c580d8f3dbe0d28b24435503576a967ebe8db420df628
 ```